artsy/eigen/HACKS.md

 After upgrading to Jest 29, our use of jest.useFakeTimers() became somewhat funky.
 In most cases passing `legacyFakeTimers: true` to the function fixes it, but in other cases it breaks @jest/fake-timers at this line.
 Not sure why.
 To elaborate more, when jest runs tests it errors out saying that `setImmediate` isn't a function (this was removed from Jest 28); however, when trying to mock it with `global.setImmediate = global.setTimeout` it doesn't work.
 So ran a patch and replaced it manually in the code, which appears harmless since `setImmediate` is the same as `setTimeout(..., 0)`.

-## Providers.tsx LegacyTheme

-#### When can we remove this:

-Once we have removed the `palette` directory from eigen.

-#### Explanation/Context:

-Look at the tech plan here: https://www.notion.so/artsy/palette-mobile-in-eigen-c5e3396302734f0a921aed3978f5dbeb

 ## Patch-package for sift-react-native

 #### When can we remove this: